xbeat/Machine-Learning/README.md

 Introduction to Coxeter Groups

 Coxeter groups are mathematical structures that describe symmetries in geometric spaces.
 They are named after H.S.M.
 Coxeter and have applications in various fields, including algebra, geometry, and combinatorics.

+## Feature Importance in Machine Learning with Python

+Introduction to Feature Importance

+Feature importance is a crucial concept in machine learning that helps identify which features in a dataset have the most significant impact on the model's predictions.
+Understanding feature importance allows data scientists to focus on the most relevant variables, improve model performance, and gain insights into the underlying patterns in the data.

 ## Building Neural Networks from Scratch in Python